Adeohluwa/gen/README.md

 Contributions
 -------------
- Appreciate all contributions and or suggestions which would make this project better.
+ Appreciate all contributions and suggestions which would make this a more useful application for all Nim Lang users.
 Feel free to fork this repo, create a pull request and it will be reviewed and merged!